Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Numerical simulations. General plan and parameters

 \subsection{Calculation of the tidal quality functions}

-Assuming that the planets are described as spheres consisting of layers with homogeneous properties, the tidal deformation and the tidally-induced changes in the external gravity potential can be estimated from the normal mode theory \citep[e.g.,][]{sabadini04,tobie05b}.
+Assuming that the planets are described as spheres consisting of layers with homogeneous properties, the tidal deformation and tidally-induced changes in the external gravitational potential can be estimated from normal mode theory \citep[e.g.,][]{sabadini04,tobie05b}.
 Within this approach, the continuity equation, the equation of motion, and the Poisson equation for the gravity field are expanded into spherical harmonics and rewritten as a set of ordinary differential equations for six radially dependent functions $\{y_1,...,y_6\}$.
 The set of equations has six linearly independent solutions.
 The coefficients of their combination can then be determined from the boundary conditions at the surface and all interior interfaces, and from the requirement of regularity in the centre.

 We seek the coefficients of the linear combination by solving a system of linear equations for the boundary conditions.
-We also reconstruct the displacements and additional gravity potential at the planet surface and calculate the tidal Love numbers from their definition \citep{sabadini04}.
+We also reconstruct the displacements and additional gravity potential at the surface of the planet and calculate the tidal Love numbers from their definition \citep{sabadini04}.

 By default, all layers in our implementation are treated as viscoelastic, and all interfaces are solid-solid.
 The introduction of liquid layers is done by prescribing a negligibly small shear modulus and a low viscosity.
-This approach was also tested against an alternative implementation with properly prescribed solid-liquid interfaces (and assuming only static tides in the liquid layers), which yielded identical results.
+This approach, preferred for its generality when treating thermally evolving bodies \citep{walterova20}, was also tested against an alternative implementation of the equations presented in \citet{sabadini04} with prescribed solid-liquid interfaces (and assuming only static tides in the liquid layers), which yielded identical results.
 Since the layers are considered viscoelastic, the planet's reaction to tidal loading is frequency-dependent and the periodic deformation also results in tidal dissipation.
-The resulting Love numbers of viscoelastic bodies are then generally complex, and the tidal quality functions $K_l(\omega_{lmpq})$ and $K_{{\rm{m}},l}(\omega_{{\rm{m}},lmpq})$ can be obtained as the negative imaginary part of complex potential Love numbers at the relevant frequencies.
+The resulting Love numbers of viscoelastic bodies are then generally complex, and the tidal quality functions $K_l(\omega_{lmpq})$ and ${K_{\rm{m,\,}}}_l(\omega_{{\rm{m,\,}}lmpq})$ can be obtained as the negative imaginary part of the complex potential Love numbers at the relevant frequencies.
+Both the absolute values of the complex tidal Love numbers and the quality functions of our Pluto and Charon models are depicted in Figure \ref{fig:k2Q}, illustrating the frequency dependence of these tidal parameters at successive stages of the orbital evolution of the system.